-The On Screen Display (OSD) is present at the composite video or S-video MAIN outputs, and the component video MAIN and MON outputs.
+The On Screen Display (OSD) is present at the composite video or S-video MAIN outputs.
 It is also present at the output labeled VID2/MON2, but only if it is set to MON2.
-This is set in the OSD Video menu (see page 37).
 Make sure that your TV monitor's video input is connected correctly to one of these outputs.